 Council members normally serve a term as outlined in the current bylaws.

-President – Tom Harty, RPF
+Past President – Tom Harty, RPF

 Tom graduated from the University of New Brunswick in 1994 with a BSc. in Forestry.
 In addition, Tom has completed several continuing education courses at the University of Northern British Columbia, and also is accredited as a Black Belt in Lean Six Sigma (Statistical analysis and Process Improvement).